Engaging with Stakeholders

 How do we engage?

-- Through our Employee Engagement Panel, which meets regularly throughout the year.
-Each meeting is usually attended by a Director and is chaired by the Chief Human Resources Officer.
-The Chairman, Remuneration Committee Chair and two Non-Executive Directors attended meetings in 2023.
+Through our Employee Engagement Panel, which meets regularly throughout the year.
+Each meeting is usually attended by a Board Director and is chaired by our Chief HR Officer.
+The Chairman, Workforce Non-Executive Director, Chair of the Remuneration Committee and Chief Financial Officer attended meetings in 2024.

-- Through annual employee engagement surveys and the resulting actions and plans.
+Through Employee Engagement Surveys and the resulting actions and plans.

 What did they tell us?

-- Our 2023 engagement survey had an 81% employee engagement score, with 90% committed to the Group and what we are trying to achieve.
+Our overall 2024 Employee Engagement Survey had an 81% employee engagement score, with 90% committed to the Group and what we are trying to achieve, while 91% understand how their work contributes to Persimmon’s goals.

 How do we measure the effectiveness of our engagement?